flaviofrancisco/android_calculator/README.md

-# android_calculator
+# Calculator
-Simple Android calculator
+This is a simple calculator project using Kotlin for an native Android app.